EdwinChang24/spaim/README.md

 - `endpoint` 🔥: the URL 🚀🚀🚀 of the Ollama 🔥 chat endpoint 🔥🔥🔥 (default 🚀: `http://localhost:11434/api/chat`)
 - `model` 🔥 (required): the name of the model to use 🔥🔥🔥 (example: `deepseek-r1:671b` 🚀🚀🚀🚀🚀🚀)

+> [!NOTE]
+> SpAIm's AI integration 🔥🔥🔥🔥 requires a powerful 🔥 LLM 🚀 to work properly.
+If the LLM 🚀 you are using runs on your
+> machine 🔥🔥, it is too small 🔥🔥🔥🔥.

 ## Building

 To build the project from source, run one of the following commands.